 This idea isn’t new; it’s the same principle behind the so-called “sin tax.”
 Increase the tax on alcohol and cigarettes and you can, in theory, reduce the number of people who use them.

 The “sin” idea came to be applied more generally to practices that have a negative social cost.
-For cigarettes, that’s an increased burden on the healthcare system; for alcohol, there’s disorderly conduct, healthcare costs, and even drunk-driving incidents.
+For cigarettes, that’s an increased burden on the healthcare system.
+While for alcohol, there’s disorderly conduct, healthcare costs, and even drunk-driving incidents.

 Applying the same concept to carbon pricing initiatives makes sense.
 Carbon emission, for all the reasons listed earlier, has similar social costs.